Checking in with your family and friends and asking how they're going is important, but can be tricky.

 When you're worried about someone, sometimes the best thing you can do is listen and let them know you're there for them.

-- Ask them open ended questions, rather than just telling them what you think.
+Ask them open-ended questions, rather than just telling them what you think.
 When people are going through something tough, often, they just want to be understood.
 Here are a few examples:

 - Offer your support, but don’t try and solve their problems unless they ask for your advice.